 Eric Chatman has a diversified background in senior level finance and general management roles at quasi-public and private sectors domestically and internationally.
 His experience includes corporate finance, capital markets, affordable housing finance, and strategy.

-Eric Chatman joined Housing Partnership Network July 2017 as Chief Financial Officer.
-Prior to joining HPN, Mr. Chatman was President of The Chatman Group, LLC, a consulting and financial strategy firm whose clients include non-profits, financial institutions, and government agencies.
+Prior to joining Housing Partnership Network in July 2017 as Chief Financial Officer, Mr. Chatman was President of The Chatman Group, LLC, a consulting and financial strategy firm whose clients include non-profits, financial institutions, and government agencies.

 Mr. Chatman earned his MBA in Finance and Economics from the University of Chicago Booth School of Business, an MA in International Affairs from the Elliott School of International Affairs at George Washington University, and his BA in Economics from Tufts University.